 [00:11:04].860] – Pete Maldonado

 And I think you have to be you know it means talking about it all the time.
 It means documenting it.
-It means put you know kind of being repetitive about these things.
-And then on top of it you need to be very very protective of it because if you start going down the wrong path especially with a company that’s as small as we are but as growing as quickly as we are you have to be very protective and then when there’s going on that wrong path to you to right size fast fast.
-If there there’s something that doesn’t fit that culture you need to cut ties and move on.
+It means to put you know the kind of being repetitive about these things.
+And then on top of it, you need to be very very protective of it because if you start going down the wrong path especially with a company that’s as small as we are but as growing as quickly as we are you have to be very protective and then when there’s going on that wrong path to you to right-size fast.
+If there’s something that doesn’t fit that culture you need to cut ties and move on.
 So and that’s what we’ve been trying to do the best job that we can.
 And we’ve learned some valuable lessons.

 [00:11:46].230] – Commentary